-Agbanlog, R.C., Chen, G, Mini Hydro-Electric Power Plant with Re-Circulated Water Power Source, Proceedings of the 2014 Industrial and Systems Engineering Research Conference.
+Agbanlog, R.C., Chen, G., 2014, Mini Hydro-Electric Power Plant with Re-Circulated Water Power Source, Proceedings of the 2014 Industrial and Systems Engineering Research Conference

-Tantingco, H., Alternative Approaches to Development: Social Entrepreneurship in the Philippines Master’s thesis at Victoria University of Wellington.
+Tantingco, H., 2014, Alternative Approaches to Development: Social Entrepreneurship in the Philippines, thesis, Victoria University of Wellington.

 In context photographs (0)